aws/aws-lambda-dotnet/.github/ISSUE_TEMPLATE/feature-request.md

 <!--- If feature is environment-specific (targeting specific version, Windows only, etc.) please indicate requirements here -->

 * [ ] :wave: I may be able to implement this feature request
-* [ ] :warning: This feature might incur a breaking change <!-- NOTE: Please do not submit a PR before recieving feedback.
+* [ ] :warning: This feature might incur a breaking change <!-- NOTE: Please do not submit a PR before receiving feedback.
 In order to maintain stability, breaking changes are only added in major versions, so this change may not be merged -->

 ---